DIAGNijmegen/pathology-whole-slide-data/README.md

 This repository contains software at a major version zero.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) for updates for each version, and the API for the current PyPI deployed version can be found [here](https://diagnijmegen.github.io/pathology-whole-slide-data/).
+Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) for updates for each version, and the [API](https://diagnijmegen.github.io/pathology-whole-slide-data/) for the currently deployed version in PyPI.

+**Overview**

 - [Introduction](#introduction)
 - [Installation](#installation)
 - [Main Features](#main-features)
 - [Examples and Video Tutorials](#examples-and-video-tutorials)

 ----